DUI Urine Test Problems

 DUI charges carry serious potential consequences, including fines, jail time, community service, and license suspension.
 The DUI attorneys at Dunsing, Deakins & Galera can help build a legal defense for DUI suspects, which may involve challenging DUI test results.

 Breathalyzers and blood tests are the most common types of DUI tests, but a driver may also be asked to take a urine test.
 DUI urine tests are not always reliable.
-Here, we discuss DUI urine test problems that can be used to defend DUI suspects in Denver, CO, Avon, CO, Vail Valley, CO, and surrounding areas.
+Here, we discuss DUI urine test problems that can be used to defend DUI suspects in Denver, CO, the Vail Valley, CO, and surrounding areas.

 DUI Urine Tests Are Not An Accurate Measure of BAC